-Swinburne Senior Secondary College will also conduct an annual briefing for staff early in term 1 and for new teachers during their induction.
+Swinburne Senior Secondary College will also conduct an annual briefing for staff at the end of each year and for new teachers during their induction.

-- the procedures outlined in this policy

-- the causes, symptoms and treatment of asthma

-- identities of the students diagnosed with asthma

-- how to use a puffer and spacer

-- the location of:

-- o the Asthma Emergency Kits

-- \circ asthma medication which has been provided by parents for student use.
+- the causes, symptoms and treatment of asthma - identities of the students diagnosed with asthma - how to use a puffer and spacer - the location of: - the Asthma Emergency Kits - o asthma medication which has been provided by parents for student use.

-Swinburne Senior Secondary College will also provide this policy to casual relief staff and volunteers who will be working with students, and may also provide a briefing if the principal decides it is necessary depending on the nature of the work being performed.
+Swinburne Senior Secondary College will also provide this policy to casual relief staff and volunteers who will be working with students, and may also provide a briefing if the Principal decides it is necessary depending on the nature of the work being performed.